Frederick Pile: Early life

-Pile was born in Dublin as the second child of Sir Thomas Devereux Pile, 1st Baronet and his wife, Caroline Maude Nicholson, Sir Thomas served as the Lord Mayor of Dublin from 1900 to 1901.
+Pile was born in Dublin as the second child of Sir Thomas Devereux Pile, 1st Baronet and his wife, Caroline Maude Nicholson.
+Sir Thomas served as the Lord Mayor of Dublin from 1900 to 1901.

 Pile had an older sister and two younger brothers.
 His youngest brother, Cyril John Pile, served in the Royal Flying Corps during the First World War, and was killed in action in 1917.

-Pile was commissioned into the Royal Artillery in 1904.
-He initially served in India.
+After attending the Royal Military Academy at Woolwich, Pile was commissioned into the Royal Artillery in July 1904.
+He initially served in India, together with Britain and South Africa.

 Military career

 Pile served in the First World War and was involved in the retreat from Mons and was a Staff Captain with 1st Division before becoming a Brigade Major with 40th Division in 1916.
-In the closing stages of the War he became a General Staff Officer with 22nd Corps in France.
-He was married in 1915, mentioned in dispatches, and awarded both the Military Cross and the Distinguished Service Order during the war.
+In the closing stages of the War he became a General Staff Officer (GSO) with 22nd Corps in France.
+He was married in 1915, thrice mentioned in dispatches, and awarded both the Military Cross and the Distinguished Service Order during the war.

 After the war he was appointed a Brigade Major at Brighton and Shoreham District.
-He attended the Staff College, Camberley from 1922 to 1923 and transferred to the Royal Tank Corps (later the Royal Tank Regiment) in 1923.
-In 1928 he became Commander of the 1st Experimental Mechanized Force and Assistant Director of Mechanisation at the War Office.
-He went to Egypt in 1932 as Commander of the Canal Brigade Mechanized Force.
+He attended the Staff College, Camberley from 1922 to 1923 and transferred from the RFA to the Royal Tank Corps (later the Royal Tank Regiment) in August 1923, when he was immediately promoted to major.
+In 1928 he became commander of the 1st Experimental Mechanized Force and assistant director of mechanisation at the War Office.
+He went to Egypt in 1932 as commander of the Canal Brigade Mechanized Force.